elvinasv/eloquent-javascript-notes/readme.md

 console.log(twice(5));
 // → 10
 ```
 - Functions that are called for their **side effects** vs for **return values**.
-The ones that are called for return for return values are more flexible.
+The ones that are called for return values are more flexible.
 ## Chapter 4 - Data Structures
 Objects
 - Peanuts eater example - http://eloquentjavascript.net/code/chapter/04_data.js